Mahmud of Ghazni: Personality and views

 He was a man of medium height, and of a powerful and symmetrical build.
 He had a fine complexion, handsome face, small eyes and a firm, round chin which was covered with a scanty beard.
+Spot marks of smallpox had covered his entire face.
+Despite following Muslim code of morality, he occasionally indulged into drinking of alcohol.
+He possessed ordinary physical strength, but could handle the hardships of war.
+Although he enjoyed comfort and avoided unnecessary risks during war time, he was still brave enough to charge the enemy on an elephant when needed.